This Policy sets out:

 • referring you to organisations that can help you with other services – for example homelessness services or affordable housing

-• collection of details when you attend an information session given by the Authority
+• collection of details when you attend an information session given by the Trust

-• collection of information in the case of complaint management and protecting the Authority against potential false claims or statements
+• collection of information in the case of complaint management and protecting the Trust against potential false claims or statements

-If the Authority is collecting your personal information, they will tell you:
+If the Trust is collecting your personal information, they will tell you:

 • why it is being collected